apollographql/specs-core/core.spec.md

 </code>
 ```

 The final two segments of the URL's [path](https://tools.ietf.org/html/rfc3986#section-3.3) MUST contain the feature's name and a [version tag](#sec-Versioning).
-The content of the URL up to and including the prefix—but excluding the version tag and trailing `/`—is the feature's *identity*.
+The content of the URL up to and including the name—but excluding the `/` after the name and the version tag—is the feature's *identity*.
+Trailing slashes at the end of the URL (ie, after the version tag) should be ignored.
 For the above example,
 <dl>
   <dt>`identity: "https://spec.example.com/a/b/c/exampleFeature"`</dt>
   <dd>A global identifier for the feature.
-Processors can treat this as an opaque string identifying the feature (but not the version of the feature) for purposes of selecting an appropriate implementation.</dd>
+Processors can treat this as an opaque string identifying the feature (but not the version of the feature) for purposes of selecting an appropriate implementation.
+The identity never has a trailing `/`.</dd>
   <dt>`name: "exampleFeature"`</dt>
   <dd>The feature's name, for purposes of [prefixing](#sec-Prefixing) schema elements it defines.</dd>
   <dt>`version: "v1.0"`</dt>